 You probably know or follow a few millionaire bloggers.
 Bloggers are freelance writers.
 How can this be a scam?

 These are complaints against the “9 Ways To Make A Very Good Living As A Writer” free report.

-A few online review bloggers accuse the Barefoot Write using a free report to trick people into joining the club.
+A few online review bloggers accuse Barefoot Write of using a free report to trick people into joining the club.

-But, do you know every blogger offers free eBook, including me.
+But, do you know every blogger offers free eBooks, including me.

 A free eBook in exchange for your email is a legit marketing technique.
 Every company, blogger, newspaper, magazine uses this to stay connected with readers.

 This free report provides information about different options to make money as a freelance writer.
 It does not mean to be a training guide for you to make money.

 I paid $49 for the program.
 After reading many negative reviews… of the Barefoot Writer, I immediately contacted them via email to cancel… I was surprised to find that my bank account was credited the $49 the very next day!
 I can’t say whether… Barefoot Writer… is legit or not, but I can say that they DID follow through with their 100% guarantee money back by refunding my account.
 If it was a true scam, I don’t believe I would have been reimbursed…”

 I don’t know if this is a complaint or testimony.
 It’s good to share it with you anyway.